-In an online dominated world, choosing whether or not you should own a website or an online store is almost non-negotiable.
-The usefulness of an online store or website depends on where your customers go to for their needs.
+In an online-dominated world, choosing whether or not you should own a website or an online store is almost non-negotiable.
+The usefulness of an online store or website depends on where your customers go for their needs.
 Where will you sell your products?
 Online or offline?

-The market researcher you’ve conducted earlier will inform you how viable the market is and where your ideal customers hang out.
+The market research you’ve conducted earlier will inform you how viable the market is and where your ideal customers hang out.

 Things to Consider Before Selecting a Marketing Channel